Compare other products

 Repayment flexibility

 "High-quality commercial property has the potential to pay itself off in 10 years, compared to the traditional 30 years a residential property might take.
 That means all that money that usually goes to the bank after the debt is paid goes straight into your pocket.
 It opens up the possibility to leverage equity allowing you to purchase a second, third and fourth property.
-So the decision to pay a higher deposit in the beginning starts paying dividends afterwards," he says.
+So the decision to pay a higher deposit in the beginning starts paying dividends afterwards."

 There are a number of commercial property loans you can apply for depending on the type of funding you need.
 These include: